-Solidity has a strong influence on VAWT performance, effecting $C_p$ variation with $\lambda$ and the maximum efficiency.
-High solidity machines reach optimum efficiency at low $\lambda$ and efficiency drops away quickly either side of this optimum, giving a sharp peak to the $C_p - \lambda$ curve.
-Low solidity machines have a $C{p-max}$ located at higher $\lambda$ and a slower move away from optimum efficiency with changes in $\lambda$ , giving a flatter $C_p - \lambda$ curve (Figure 2.16).
-High solidity machines typically produce more torque at a lower $\lambda$ than low solidity machines.
+Solidity has a strong influence on VAWT performance, effecting C_p variation with λ and the maximum efficiency.
+High solidity machines reach optimum efficiency at low λ and efficiency drops away quickly either side of this optimum, giving a sharp peak to the $C_p - \lambda$ curve.
+Low solidity machines have a C{p-max} located at higher λ and a slower move away from optimum efficiency with changes in λ , giving a flatter $C_p - \lambda$ curve (Figure 2.16).
+High solidity machines typically produce more torque at a lower λ than low solidity machines.

-Figure 2.14: The effect of the variation of fixing angle on torque throughout a rotation, from [26].
+Figure 2.13: Effect of fixing angle adjustment on C_p vs tip speed ratio, from [24] with 0° measurements added from [26].

-Figure 2.15: The effect of the variation of fixing angle on $C_p$ , from [26].
+Figure 2.14: The effect of the variation of fixing angle on torque throughout a rotation, from [25].

-One way to alter solidity is to change the number of blades, and in doing so curvature and blade Reynolds number remain the same between cases; however, the number of bladewake interactions will change.
-A number of authors have investigated solidity effects, one of the most useful studies was carried out by Consul et al. [28] who used a two-dimensional CFD model, and varied the number of blades to study the source of performance changes due to solidity.
-Consul et al. state that VAWT power output is proportional to the thrust that the turbine exerts on the flow; larger thrust gives greater flow impedance, lowering the flow velocity and energy flux through the turbine and also influencing the variation of $\alpha$ with $\psi$ ; the correct solidity and tip speed ratio is sought so the VAWT presents the most efficient impedance to the flow, and delivers the best possible performance.
-Two- and fourblade configurations tested by Consul et al. (Figure 2.17) show an increased $C{p-max}$ for the higher solidity case, and a narrowing and shift to lower $\lambda$ of the overall $C_p - \lambda$ curve.
-The results are consistent with experimental results from studies at Sandia National Laboratories [22], [29] and another computational study by Vassberg et al. [30].
+One way to alter solidity is to change the number of blades, and in doing so curvature and blade Reynolds number remain the same between cases; however, the number of blade-wake interactions will change.
+A number of authors have investigated solidity effects, one of the most useful studies was carried out by Consul et al. [27] who used a two-dimensional CFD model, and varied the number of blades to study the source of performance changes due to solidity.
+Consul et al. state that VAWT power output is proportional to the thrust that the turbine exerts on the flow; larger thrust gives greater flow impedance1, lowering the flow velocity and energy flux through the turbine and also influencing the variation of α with ψ ; the correct solidity and tip speed ratio is sought so the VAWT presents the most efficient impedance to the flow, and delivers the best possible performance.
+Two- and four-blade configurations tested by Consul et al. (Figure 2.17) show an increased C{p-max} for the higher solidity case, and a narrowing and shift to lower λ of the overall C_p - λ curve.
+The results are consistent with experimental results from studies at Sandia National Laboratories [21], [28] and another computational study by Vassberg et al. [29].